Graham BELL and Alfred NIAUDET installed the first telephone.

 Three pages in-8°.
 [Paris] November 8, 1877.

-“Sir, Could you send me a dozen brochures (industrial lighting by electric light – Heilmann and Schneider) or rather could you have them sent to me by the printer Vve Bader et Cie to whom it would be pleasant for me to send the price.
-This brochure is sometimes requested from me and I would like to be able to have it read by people who want it.
+"Sir, Could you please send me a dozen brochures (industrial lighting using electric light – Heilmann and Schneider), or rather, could you have them sent to me by the printer Vve Bader et Cie, to whom I would be pleased to send the price?
+This brochure is sometimes requested of me, and I would like to be able to make it available to those who wish to read it.".

-You will have seen it from the small prints of the Soc. of Physics that I had the pleasure of showing there on November 2, the first two telephones that were introduced in France.
+You will have seen from the small prints of the Soc. de Physique that I had the pleasure of showing there on November 2nd, the first two telephones that were introduced in France.

-It is a very extraordinary invention, in its current state; it will certainly improve, but from now on, we cannot help ourselves from a certain emotion when we hear the voice of a friend through a telegraph wire.
+It is a truly extraordinary invention in its present state; it will certainly be perfected, but even now, one cannot help but feel a certain emotion when one hears the voice of a friend through a telegraph wire.

-Yesterday evening, we tried between Paris and St Germain and despite the terrible weather, we heard many words, recognized the voice of our correspondent, heard singing Au Clair de la Lune .
-I was struck as if I had never heard the telephone.
-Believe, Sir, in my devoted feelings.
+Last night, we tried calling between Paris and Saint-Germain, and despite the dreadful weather, we heard many words, recognized our correspondent's voice, and heard " Au Clair de la Lune" .
+I was as if I had never heard the telephone before.
+Believe me, sir, in my devoted sentiments.
 Alf.
-Niaudet.
-6 rue de Seine. »
+Niaudet, 6 rue de Seine.

 __________________________________________________________________